Adversarial Flow Models: Experiments

 \definecolor{graycellcolor}{gray}{0.9} [1]{\cellcolor{graycellcolor}#1}

 [2]{#1{$\pm$#2}}

-\paragraph{The effect of flow-based classifier guidance.} \Cref{tab:cg} shows that flow-based CG has a minor improvement over CG only at $t'=0$.
-The optimal range of $\mathcal{U}(0,0.1)$ is much smaller than typical flow matching, likely because adversarial models already produce good samples without guidance.
+\paragraph{The effect of flow-based classifier guidance.} \Cref{tab:cg} shows that flow-based CG offers a modest improvement over CG applied only at $t'=0$.
+The optimal range, $\mathcal{U}(0,0.1)$, is much smaller than in typical flow matching, likely because adversarial models already produce good samples without guidance.